What Is a Language Service Provider, and How to Choose the Right One?

-This means, when you go on the hunt for the perfect partner for your localization process, you need to decide on what is right for you.
+This means that when you go hunting for your ideal localization partner, you have to decide on what you truly need to implement the right localization strategy for your business.
 Not everything will be perfectly matched for everybody.
 Your future LSP should fit you like a good pair of jeans or your favorite sneakers.
-You want a provider that has a good structure for meeting your needs, is resilient in challenging situations and relies on the best resources to work on your content.
-But overall, you need a provider that does not add more to your plate but instead, frees you from pressure and time.
+You want a provider that has a good structure for meeting your needs, is resilient in challenging situations, and relies on the best resources to work on your content.
+Overall, you need a provider that does not add more to your plate but frees you from pressure and time.

 In order to ensure your product’s success on a global scale and therefore lay the proper foundation for the success of everyone involved in the process up until launch, many characteristics that are required for your team and your internal processes will apply to your search for finding the right language service provider as well.

 What languages will you need?
 Which markets do you serve?